 How popular is the baby name Laurence in the United States right now?
 How popular was it historically?
 Find out using the graph below!
-Plus, see baby names similar to Laurence and check out all the blog posts that mention the name Laurence.
+Plus, check out all the blog posts that mention the name Laurence.

 The graph will take a few seconds to load, thanks for your patience.
 (Don't worry, it shouldn't take nine months.)
 If it's taking too long, try reloading the page.